Android SDK

 - Apply a sepia effect

 - Overlay the Cloudinary logo on the southeast corner of the image (with a slight offset).
-The logo is scaled down to a 50 pixel width, with increased brightness and partial transparency (opacity = 60%)
+Scale the logo overlay down to a 50 pixel width, with increased brightness and partial transparency (opacity = 60%).

 - Rotate the resulting image (including the overlay) by 10 degrees